shivasiddharth/GassistPi/README.md

 ### **Community: For Non-Issue Help and Interaction** [![Join the chat at https://gitter.im/publiclab/publiclab](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/GassistPi/Lobby/)
 *******************************************************************************************************************************
-## 03-Sep-2018 Update:
+## 15-Sep-2018 Update:
-**Added the ability to mute the microphone (works only for Ok-Google, mic will still hear custom wakewords).
-Added custom conversations.
-Now this project supports Respeaker HATs (4mic and 2mic)**
+**Now control lights and switches added to Domoticz.
+Have made the keyword changing process for custom actions easier for users.**
 *******************************************************************************************************************************

 # Features (All features are applicable to all Pi boards, unless and otherwise mentioned):